beerjs/dc/README.md

 =========

 BeerJS DC is a welcoming get-together for everyone who wants to learn about JavaScript.
-We meet the second Tuesday of the month at [Matchbox Chinatown](http://www.yelp.com/biz/matchbox-chinatown-washington).
+We meet the second Tuesday of the month.
 That's all the planning we have: whoever shows up decides what happens.

+**Our first meeting will be June 11 at [Matchbox Chinatown](http://www.yelp.com/biz/matchbox-chinatown-washington)**

 Want to join?
 -------------